 I loved it from the first morning and I was super sad as we were leaving.

 This is the house.
 It had almost everything we needed, it was clean and well cared for.
 Everything was easy to find and there were instructions on the fridge door.
 It had a lot of food we were able to use (like cans of coconut cream, rice, pasta, frozen veggies, etc), enough toilet paper for all our stay.
 The shower and toilet area are a bit cold, but it was fine if we turned the toilet heater on a few minutes before we were going to use it.
 I loved the house.
 Did I mention it’s waterfront?
 And the views?
-I also loved that I could keep working and watch them play by the river bed from the window.
+I also loved that I could keep working and watch them play by the lake bed from the window.
 We could reach each other by shouting.

 We walked a few times around the bay and found so many interesting stuff (like an animal skull, beautiful colored stones, a penguin area – closed to humans, and loads more).
 There are a playground and a toilet there too.

 In Kingston, besides the walk around the lake, we had coffee at the only shop in town, the Kingston café.
 Nice, warm and cozy.
 It sells everything, pretty handy, though a bit costly.